shahrajat/shahrajat.github.io/research.md

 ---
 Much of my research interest lies in various aspects of Machine Learning, Natural Language Processing and AI.
 I have gained experience in these areas through various [projects](http://shahrajat.com/projects/) and research work done at graduate school.

+[Fall'16] I am working as __Graduate Research Assistant__ with [Laboratory for Analytic Sciences](https://ncsu-las.org/) on a novel approach for instrumentation software based on desktop screenshot analysis.
+Implementing algorithms for image analysis, OCR, and text analysis are my key tasks here.

-I am also a __Graduate Research Assistant__ in the [Center for Educational Informatics](https://www.cei.ncsu.edu/) Lab at NCSU under the supervision of [Dr. Min Chi](https://www.csc.ncsu.edu/people/mchi).
-My task includes evaluating and building models for the challenging problem of Automatic Short Answer Grading (ASAG) for Intelligent Tutoring Systems(ITS).
+[Fall'15 & Spring'16] I am  a __Graduate Research Assistant__in the [Center for Educational Informatics](https://www.cei.ncsu.edu/) Lab at NCSU under the supervision of [Dr. Min Chi](https://www.csc.ncsu.edu/people/mchi).
+My tasks includes evaluating and building models for the challenging problem of Automatic Short Answer Grading (ASAG) for Intelligent Tutoring Systems(ITS).

 ## Publications